 If you were a Washington resident and you received one or more Lyft “Invite A Friend” program text messages on your cell phone, you could be entitled to benefits from a class action settlement.

 What is this lawsuit about?

 The two sides disagree about whether Lyft’s conduct was proper, whether Lyft is liable, and if so, the extent of any such liability.
 The parties have agreed to resolve the lawsuit by a settlement, which has a total value of $3,995,000.
-Eligible class members who file claims are entitled to receive payments under the Settlement if it is approved.
+Eligible class members who filed claims are entitled to receive payments under the approved Settlement.

 Who is Included?

 The Settlement provides relief for all Settlement Class Members, who are described by the Settlement Agreement as: